Maxillofacial Surgery Miscellaneous Short Essays

 Answer:

-Anaerobic antimicrobial
+Anaerobic Antimicrobial

 - Metronidazole is the drug of choice

-- It is nitromidazole deravitive
+- Anaerobic Antimicrobial is nitromidazole deravitive

-Mechanism of Anaerobic Antimicrobial:
+Mechanism Of Anaerobic Antimicrobial:

 Micro-organism reduces its nitro group & converts it into a cytotoxic drug which damages DNA & inhibits protein synthesis

-Uses of Anaerobic Antimicrobial:
+Uses Of Anaerobic Antimicrobial:

 - Orodental infection